iouthwaite/inhibitor_combinations/run-MMS/readme.md

 Users can select from some preformatted datasets from prior studies:

-Datasets included in /datasets and preformatted:
+Datasets included in /datasets and preformatted:\
 A. Inhibitors considered for inclusion in PKIS2, DOI: 10.1371/journal.pone.0181585 (Supplemental Table 4)\
 B. Davis 2011, DOI: 10.1038/nbt.1990 (Supplemental Table 4, human kinases only)\
 C. Fabian 2005, DOI: 10.1038/nbt1068 (Supplemental Table 4)\
 D. Karaman 2008, DOI: 10.1038/nbt1358 (Supplemental Table 2)\
 E. Klaeger 2017, DOI: 10.1126/science.aan4368 (Supplemental Table 3: Kinobeads Drugmatrix by Protein)\

-If a user wants to include their own data, please be sure to format it in the same way as the included datasets and input values on an activity scale
+If a user wants to include their own data, please be sure to format it in the same way as the included datasets and input values on an activity scale.

-Specifically,
+Specifically,\
 A. Label columns by targets and rows by compounds\
 B. Label the column for compounds with 'Compound'\
 C. Leave dummy columns in the same locations as in the preformatted datasets\
 D. Convert inpout data to the activity scale, given a reference concentration frame.
 The program output concentrations will be relative to this input concentration frame.\
 For example, given Kd values in nM and a desired reference concentration range of `1 uM activity = 100% / [(Kd/1,000 (M))+1]`

 ### 2. Set the parameters that you want to use

-Program parameters are as follows, and can be set in the script "MMS_run.py"
+Program parameters are as follows, and can be set in the script `MMS_run.py`

 	A. single, a boolean for single-target analysis (tests all targets in a dataset one by one) or multiple-target analysis (tests combinations for co-inhibiting multiple targets)